lostatc/discuss.love/docs/custom-questions.md

 - `description`: A longer description of the question.
 - `category`: Which category the question belongs to.
 This determines how questions are grouped together.
+- `nsfw`: Whether the question is "not safe for work".
+If this is `true`, the question will only be included in the discussion if the user starting the discussion has consented to seeing NSFW content.
 - `prompts`: A list of more specific questions to prompt discussion if the user answers anything but "No".